Books I loved

 A Guide to Intercultural Relationships

-Most of my readers are dating men of different nationalities.
-Our students usually marry a partner from another culture and background.
+You might be talking to someone of a different culture and background.
+We all come with different expectations for an intimate relationship, based on how we have been raised.
 Using this list can help you set healthy boundaries from Day One.
 It can also form the foundation of an on-going conversation on emotional connection.
 This lets each partner feel safe and secure inside the relationship.
 It also gives you a common language to discuss any problems that may come up along the way.

 This list is so simple, straightforward, and easy to understand.
 You can use it to discuss your wants and needs with any potential partner.